 Next mix the milk with the cornstarch until completely incorporated then add to the soup pot, bring up to a boil and stir for a few minutes, add the cream and continue to stir another 3-4 minutes letting all the flavors mesh together.
 Lastly add the Gnocchi and cook for 2-3 minutes per the package instructions, remove soup from the heat and let the soup sit.
 Ideally you would make this the day before eating as the cream sauce will really absorb the soup flavors overnight but you can eat it now if you can’t resist!
 (I may of had a bowl!)

 WW: 7 Points Plus / serving @ 12 servings

 5 Points Plus / serving @ 16 servings

 Welcome to my kitchen!

-I am a 29 yr old who loves to cook!
+I am a 30 yr old who loves to cook!
 I do not cook for a living, in fact I'm a project manager at an Architecture Firm in Baltimore, MD.
 I find that cooking is one of the best ways for me to decompress after a long day.
 I get to take time for me, make something nice, and sometimes share it with those that matter in my life.
 I love to cook with others and learn new things, while also teaching my recipes to my friends and family.

-Two years ago I wrote a cookbook of family and friend favorites and I find I am still finding new recipes to explore and share and thought this would be the best way to do it.
+A few years ago I wrote a cookbook of family and friend favorites and I find I am still finding new recipes to explore and share and thought this would be the best way to do it.

 I will be sharing the things I make weekly, great recipe websites, and other recipes I can't wait to try.
 I hope you find something useful here and encourage you to post any thoughts and comments as well as modifications to the recipes if you give them a try!